 The left one is just blown out and too bright while the one with the Galaxy S10 Plus shows a great dynamic range and is sharp enough.

 The next shot is a mixed bag.
 This standard capture shows that S10 Plus has an overall better-looking image but look closely and you’ll see that Mate 20 Pro is the one capturing more details.

 The front cameras of both devices are equipped with AI and other stunning features.
-Mate 20 pro uses a 24MP single selfie camera and the Galaxy S10 Plus has a dual camera setup with 10MP and 8MP lenses.
-Here is a selfie from both the phones.
+Mate 20 pro uses a 24MP single selfie camera and the Galaxy S10 Plus has a dual-camera setup with 10MP and 8MP lenses.
+Here is a selfie from both phones.

 You can notice that the Galaxy S10 Plus has a much more refined selfie while the colors on the Mate are obnoxious.
 It clearly gives out the too much post-capture processing that Huawei is notorious for.
 It spreads an artificial whitener over the whole picture while the Galaxy S10 Plus produces a great selfie with balanced colors and details.